Every day we are bombarded with more information than we can remember.

 There are few new universal truths, however, there are endless ideas that can become fresh and powerful when aided by your stories and personal experiences and summarized in your “Phrase That Pays.”

 These ideas will help you speak to be remembered and repeated.
+Patricia Fripp can help.
+Have a conversation.

 “Patricia Fripp not only walks on water; she creates the water she walks on.
 She is truly a gifted and talented speech coach.”
 Chandra Williams, State Director of Training and Technical Assistance, Division of Specialized Education